Classic tour in Uzbekistan

-Bukhara was one of the biggest trading centers and stops for caravans during the Great Silk Road and has a very rich history.
-Visit the Ismail Samani mausoleum which is considered to be a masterpiece of the 10th century’s architecture, Chashma Ayub mausoleum and Bolo-Khauz mosque.
+Bukhara was one of the biggest trading centres and stops for caravans during the Great Silk Road and has a very rich history.
+Visit the Ismail Samani Mausoleum which is considered to be a masterpiece of the 10th century’s architecture, Chashma Ayub Mausoleum and Bolo-Khauz Mosque.
 Since the 1st century, the Ark citadel was the residence of all Bukhara’s emirs.
-One of the most beautiful places in Bukhara is Poi-Kalon complex (Minaret Kalon, Miri Arab madrasah, Kalon mosque).
+One of the most beautiful places in Bukhara is the Poi-Kalon complex (Minaret Kalon, Miri-Arab Madrasah, Kalon Mosque).
 Stroll through the three trading domes visiting one of the city’s oldest mosques Magoki-Attori.
-Reach Lyabi-Khauz, the favorite square of local citizens, which is the center of the old town and surrounded by several architectural monuments.
+Reach Lyabi-Khauz, the favourite square of local citizens, which is the centre of the old town and surrounded by several architectural monuments.
 Overnight stay in Bukhara.

 Continue to explore Bukhara by car today.
-Visit madrasah Chor-Minor, which has an unusual architectural style with four minarets.
+Visit Chor-Minor Madrasah, which has an unusual architectural style with four minarets.
 Drive to the holy site of the famous Sufi Bakhouddin Naqshbandi, which is a popular pilgrimage place amongst the locals.
 Afterwards, visit the Summer Palace of Bukhara’s last emir Sitorai Mokhi-Khosa.

 Transfer to train station at 14.50.
 Speed train to Samarkand at 15.50 (1h 30 min).